 Playing MOTHER 3 became one of those things where, the more I put off actually playing it, the more special of an idea it became.
 I was actually convinced that Nintendo would officially release it like they eventually did for EarthBound Beginnings, but it’s seeming increasingly less likely they will as time passes.
 So I recently decided to hell with it and played it anyway.
 And let me just say, as a fully grown adult, the genius of this game shines through even more than it already did before.

-What makes this such an amusing fact is when you compare the more serious, adult nature of MOTHER 3 to that of EarthBound, a game largely based around childhood innocence and the struggle to hold onto it even when faced with the jarring contrast of adult life.
-EarthBound was a lighthearted game known for throwing in a few “WHAT THE HELL I THOUGHT THIS WAS SUPPOSED TO BE A KID’S GAME!!!” moments, such Poo’s Mu training, the brain transplant scene, and the final boss fight against I Can’t Believe It’s Not a Fetus.
+What makes this such an interesting game is when you compare its more serious, adult nature to that of EarthBound, a game largely based around childhood innocence and the struggle to hold onto it even when faced with the jarring contrast of adult life.
+EarthBound was a lighthearted game known for throwing in a few “WHAT THE HELL I THOUGHT THIS WAS SUPPOSED TO BE A KID’S GAME!!!” moments, such as Poo’s Mu training, the brain transplant scene, and the final boss fight against I Can’t Believe It’s Not a Fetus.

 MOTHER 3 meanwhile, does away with any misconception that this will be a lighthearted adventure by brutally killing off the main character’s mother within the first few hours.
 Another way how MOTHER 3 subtlety hints towards a more “adult” experience than its predecessor is that you start the game by naming the main character and his family, like in the previous game, but you play as his father in the game’s first chapter.
 You experience Hinawa’s tragic death not from Lucas’s point of view, but from Flint’s.
 From the point of view of the person who is expected to hold everything together and appear powerful and reliable.